LaurenceHo/quasar-photo-albums/server/README.md

 ### AWS DynamoDB

 Replace this properties `PHOTO_ALBUMS_TABLE_NAME`, `PHOTO_ALBUM_TAGS_TABLE_NAME`, `PHOTO_USER_PERMISSION_TABLE_NAME`
-and `DATA_AGGREGATIONS_TABLE_NAME` with your real information in`.env.example` and modify file name to `.env`.
+and `DATA_AGGREGATIONS_TABLE_NAME` with your the table name you want to use in`.env.example` and modify file name to `.env`.
-When you run Fastify locally, it will use those environment variables to create table and insert mock into your DynamoDB, so you don't have to create tables manually.
-You can see the initial dynamodb table in [./src/services/initialise-dynamodb-tables.ts](./src/services/initialise-dynamodb-tables.ts).
+When you run `npm run serverless:deploy`, it will use those environment variables to create tables, so you don't have to create tables manually.
 Once the tables are created, you can check them in AWS DynamoDB console.
-After photo album created, you will also need to create [DynamoDB Stream](https://docs.aws.amazon.com/lambda/latest/dg/with-ddb-example.html) for data aggregation.

 #### ElectroDB